Arthur Talmage Abernethy: The Jew a Negro

 In 1910 Abernathy published, The Jew a Negro: Being a Study of the Jewish Ancestry from an Impartial Standpoint.
 The book argues Jews are essentially of African descent.
-Abernathy claims, citing his own research as well as “ethnology” and “Scriptural proofs,” that ancient Jews intermarried and mixed extensively with African peoples and that there are few substantial difference between Jewish and “Negro” peoples.
+Abernathy claims, citing his own research as well as “ethnology” and “Scriptural proofs,” that ancient Jews intermarried and mixed extensively with African peoples and that there are few substantial differences between Jewish and “Negro” peoples.
 He argued that as Jews migrated to more temperate climates, their skin color lightened and they began to gain social and economic success, but that their fundamental racial connection to Black people persisted.

 The book contends that Jews of Abernathy's time displayed similarities to Black people not only in physical characteristics but also in “habits and tendencies.”
 Abernathy’s work was part of a broader, now discredited, early 20th-century literature that attempted to associate Jews with African ancestry based on pseudoscience.

 This viewpoint has been cited as evidence, especially within Black Hebrew Israelite movements, of the direct descent of African Americans from ancient Israelites.
 Abernathy’s thesis and similar works have been widely criticized by historians and the mainstream Jewish community as being based on flawed and prejudiced interpretations.